nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

 - Visual tools shall allow users to filter, zoom, and export visuals.

 #### System Requirements (Supporting Functionalities)
-- Plotly and D3.js shall power the visualization components.
+- Javascript libraries such as "Plotly" and "D3.js" shall power the visualization components.
 - Dashboards shall support datasets of up to 10 million entries without lag.
 - Visualizations shall be responsive across devices for user convenience.